Browser does not support script.

 Engineer candidates with previous engineering experience (even if it’s non-maritime related) or previous sea time can apply to the UK MCA for a Letter of Initial Assessment.
 They will require details of your qualifying sea service, engineering qualifications and any craft apprenticeship served, together with any course certificates (first aid, fire fighting, sea survival, and so on).
 This letter will effectively map out your career progression, listing course details and required sea service from your current level up to a Chief Engineer certificate of competency.
 To be assessed you must download and submit the relevant application form.

-There is limited accommodation available for senior officers at the Warsash campus along with a café, bar and restaurant facilities.
+We have a list of private accommodation in the local area with short- and long-term options for our students.
 There is also a website where students can book bed and breakfast accommodation off campus in the local area.
 The accommodation listed has a range of prices and facilities: www.warsashhousing.co.uk

 Accessibility on this website